 About Gryaab

 Welcome to Gryaab and the Rya Wastewater Treatment Plant.
-Here at the plant we receive wastewater from 8 municipalities in the Gothenburg region.
-After the water has been treated, it’s released in to the Gota estuary and flows to the sea.
+Here at the plant we receive wastewater from eight municipalities in the Gothenburg region.
+After the water has been treated, it’s released into the Göta Älv estuary and flows to the sea.

-The history of waste water in Gothenburg
+The short history of waste water in Gothenburg

 Besides the implementation of the sewers, the single largest development regarding wastewater handling and treatment within Gothenburg and its surrounding municipalities was the decision to collect and treat the wastewater.
 This was done by creating a system of tunnels to collect the wastewater and lead it to a large centralised regional wastewater treatment plant.
 To this end a company owned by the municipalities, Gryaab was created.